wramet/build-my-cfd/MODULE_10_CFD_ENGINE_DEVELOPMENT/CONTENT/05_BEYOND_OPENFOAM/02_GPU_Computing.md

 ---

-### ตัวอย่าง CUDA ครบถ้วน: Vector Addition
+### Complete CUDA Example: Vector Addition

-นี่คือ "Hello World" ของ GPU programming
+This is the "Hello World" of GPU programming—a foundation for understanding CFD kernels.

 **File: vectorAdd.cu**